tenjin/tenjin-unity-sdk/README.md

 ## <a id="server-to-server"></a>Server-to-server integration

-Tenjin offers server-to-server integration.
-If you want to access to the documentation, please send email to support@tenjin.com.
+Tenjin offers server-to-server integration, which is a paid feature.
+If you want to access to the documentation, please send email to support@tenjin.com and discuss the pricing.

 ## <a id="subversion"></a>App Subversion parameter for A/B Testing (requires DataVault)